 Sighting 1994-97

-A collaboration with Nina Ackerberg
+In collaboration with Nina Ackerberg

 Commission, Market Street-in-Transit Public Art Program, San Francisco Art Commission, CA

-Underground projections in the muni transit tunnel.
+Underground projections in the muni transit tunnel

-The underground portion of the J Church transit line runs underneath Market Street.In this tunnel we sited 2 slide projectors, one on the south side of the tunnel leading commuters downtown and one on the other side leading them out.
-Projectors were set with mechanical timers to advance and cast black and white and color images onto the tunnel walls.
+The underground portion of the J Church transit line runs underneath Market Street.
+In this tunnel we sited two slide projectors, one on the south side of the tunnel leading commuters downtown and one on the other side transporting them out.
+Slide projectors ( remember those) were set with mechanical timers to advance and cast black and white and color images onto the tunnel walls.
 Images were projected during commute hours in the morning and evening from November 10-December 19, 1997.
 The projections describe two themes.
-The Pathway introduces third path that leads off the commuter track.
-These high contract black and white images lead one to somewhere else, -- in a direction that is internal and reflective.
+The Pathway introduces a third path that leads off the commuter track.
+These high contract black and white images lead one somewhere else, someplace internal and reflective, a draydream.
 The Greeting show people looking directly towards the viewer on the train, waving.
 Some are San Francisco residents, some are from the past.
-These greetings are directed to the rider, and to what the rider is doing: leaving, arriving, and moving to somewhere else under the city.
+These greetings are for the rider, and to what the rider is doing: leaving, arriving, moving to somewhere else under the city.